jina-ai/finetuner/docs/concepts/hyperparameters.md

 ## Optimizer
 The `optimizer` determines the method used to update the weights of the model after each training batch.
-The `optimizer` parameter, in combination with its accompanying `optimizer_options` parameter can be configured in a number of ways.
+The `optimizer` parameter, in combination with the `optimizer_options` parameter, can be configured in several ways.
 See the [optimizers](./optimizers.md) page to see how to configure the optimizer.